danielausparis/wifi-radio/README.md

 After some testing with VLC i finally adopted mpv as streaming software.
 I did not need PulseAudio (which i hate dearly) and struggled a bit to have barebones ALSA running.
 The front end is based on AngularJs (yes, totally outdated, but it is simple Javascript instead of Typescript, which i hate dearly as well).

-The looks are nice thanks to the Pico CSS toolkit.
+The looks are nice thanks to the Pico CSS toolkit and an old version of Font Awesome.
 The backend is PHP and the station list is just a JSON file.
 You can't do it simpler.

 ![Alt text](https://i.ibb.co/zXLy3Jw/Screenshot-2024-02-17-10-30-36.png?raw=true "screenshot")